-Annual Distribution US\$8.9 million (or 9.8% of run rate revenue) Description PFGP, through its affiliates, operates over 60 fitness clubs in Maryland, Tennessee, Florida and Washington as a franchisee of Planet Fitness.
+Annual Distribution Preferred Equity = US\$8.9 million (9.8% of Run Rate Revenue) Common Equity = Variable (0.0% of Run Rate Revenue) Description PFGP, through its affiliates, operates over 60 fitness clubs in Maryland, Tennessee, Florida and Washington as a franchisee of Planet Fitness.
 Contribution History In November 2014, the Corporation purchased preferred units in PFGP, for an aggregate acquisition cost of US\$35.0 million.
 In July 2015, the Corporation purchased an additional US\$5.0 million of preferred units.
 In May 2018, PFGP redeemed US\$19.4 million of their outstanding units for a redemption price of US\$25.0 million resulting in a US\$5.8 million gain on invested capital.
 The distribution resets +/- 5% based on same club sales.
-Subsequent to June 30, 2019, on July 11, 2019, the Corporation contributed an additional US\$60.2 million to PFGP.
-The additional contribution consists of a new US\$43.7 million preferred equity contribution as well as an investment of US\$16.5 million in exchange for a minority ownership of the common equity in PFGP.
-This transaction also included an exchange of the Corporation's existing preferred units in PFGP valued at US\$27.8 million, resulting in a total investment following the transaction of US\$88.0 million in PFGP.
-The new preferred units in PFGP will have a value of US\$71.5 million resulting in an initial annualized distribution on these preferred units of US\$8.9 million.
+On July 11, 2019, the Corporation contributed an additional US\$60.2 million to PFGP.
+The contribution consists of a new US\$43.7 million preferred equity investment and US\$16.5 million in exchange for a minority ownership of the common equity in PFGP.
+In conjunction with the incremental investment, the Corporation also crystalized a US\$7.0 million gain on existing units that had a US\$20.8 million cost basis and the redemption price of US\$27.8 million.
+Following the investment, the Corporation has US\$71.5 million of preferred equity (US\$43.7 million of new units and US\$27.8 million of existing), in addition to US\$16.5 million of common equity for a total invested amount of US\$88.0 million.
+The preferred units have an initial annualized distribution of US\$8.9 million.
 The reset metric is based on same club sales and will adjust +/- 5%, with the next reset effective January 1, 2020.
-The Corporation has also committed to a further US\$8.0 million investment in PFGP (an additional US\$6.5 million of preferred equity and US\$1.5 million of common equity, terms consistent with the two existing classes).
-This funding is conditional on a joint venture agreement between PFGP and a third party, timing of the additional funding is to be determined.
-Performance Based on unaudited financial statements provided by PFGP's management for the five months ended May 31, 2019, PFGP's revenue and EBITDA are both ahead of the prior year due to organic growth of their existing clubs and the continued build out of new locations.
-Fair Value The fair value of PFGP units was increased during the three and six months period by US\$2.9 million (CAD\$3.9 million) to reflect the redemption value realized in the transaction which closed subsequent to June 30, 2019.
+The Corporation has also committed to a further US\$8.0 million investment in PFGP (an additional US\$6.2 million of preferred equity and US\$1.8 million of common equity, terms consistent with the two existing classes).
+Timing of the additional funding is expected to be within the next twelve months.
+Performance Based on unaudited financial statements provided by PFGP's management for the eight months ended August 31, 2019, PFGP's revenue and EBITDA are both ahead of the prior year due to organic growth of their existing clubs and the continued build out of new locations.
+Fair Value The fair value of PFGP units was increased during the nine months ended September 30, 2019 as a result of the follow-on contribution in Q3.
 The fair value of the remaining PFGP units in Canadian dollars will fluctuate each quarter with foreign exchange rates but the underlying valuation of the units is evaluated each quarter.
-ECR The ECR for PFGP remains between 1.2x and 1.5x.
-Excluding discretionary growth capex PFGP's ECR would be in excess of 1.5x.
+ECR The ECR for PFGP remains between 1.5x and 2.0x.